 VOC concentrations have been continuously monitored at the six perimeter monitoring stations, reporting 15-minute, time-weighted averages.
 The VOC 8-hour average data are depicted in Figure 3.
+Due to a sensor malfunction, there is no available VOC data at Station 6 from November 25th to November 26th.
 As shown in the figure, there were no exceedances of the calculated site-specific 8-hour action level of 4.6 parts per million.